Kobach: CA Gives Illegal Aliens Free Health Care in Violation of Law

-On Tuesday, California Gavin Newsom (D) signed a bill making free health care available to illegal aliens.
+On Tuesday, California Governor Gavin Newsom (D) signed a bill making free health care available to illegal aliens.
 California is the first state to do so, reflecting a similar eagerness among Democrat presidential contenders to do the same thing at the federal level.

 Never mind that those same Democrats support Obamacare, which imposed heavy tax penalties on United States citizens who didn’t purchase their own increasingly-expensive health insurance.
 In the political calculus of the Left, the economic needs of United States citizens count for less than the economic needs of illegal aliens.